December 13, 2014

 “The more is given the less the people will work for themselves,

 and the less they work the more their poverty will increase.”
 Leo Tolstoi

-There are dozens of local organizations that provide food, shelter and toys to families during the month of December.
-I don’t fault those which are stop-gap emergency providers for families out of work, or stricken by illness, displacement, or natural or personal disaster.
-The poor are always among us.
-The number of truly struggling families has increased with the current, grinding recession.
+Most towns have dozens of organizations that provide food, clothes, and toys to families during the month of December.
+Some are stop-gap emergency providers for the homeless or stricken.
 But even though the poor will always be among us, the poor should not be a static population of perpetually dependent families and individuals.
 Most people have the capacity to cycle out of a poverty state.
-A motivated employee will find the motivated employer that even a languishing economy produces.

 So this is the essence of that burning Christmas question; To give, or not to give?
-Who benefits most from the giving?
-Are givers often burdened by the guilt of great prosperity and material wealth?
-Does giving ease the guilt?
-Do the getters suffer on some level, being lured into a lifestyle of comfort and abundance without having to exert themselves?
-There is a spiritual cost to those who never know the satisfaction of self-reliance or of passing the tests that adversity presents.
-Are those perennially lifted by the hands and resources of others motivated to overcome personal paucity, or are the perquisites of poverty too great to give up for the strain of the daily grind?
+Who benefits most from the giving of others?
+There is a spiritual cost to those who never know the satisfaction of self-reliance or earned success.
 Can there truly be freedom where there is no independence?

 In making our plans for Christmas and the things we want to give, and to whom, it’s good to remember that we have all received the most generous offering of all, at no cost to us, from the open hands of The Lord Jesus Christ, Himself.

 By Marjorie Haun 12/13/14